james1239090/javascript-developer-test/README.md

 ## Important Information
 Read this document carefully and follow ALL instructions.

-[!WARNING]
-Please pay particular attention to the Requirements.

 ## System Requirements
 The coding challenge requires the following to be installed on your development machine;
 * [nodejs](https://nodejs.org/en/download/) version 18.x or above.